MicrosoftDocs/memdocs/memdocs/intune/developer/app-sdk-ios-phase3.md

 * **IntuneMAMSwift.xcframework**: The Intune App SDK dynamic framework.
 It's recommended that you link this framework to your app/extensions to enable Intune client application management.
 However, some developers might prefer the performance benefits of the static framework (IntuneMAMStatic.xcframework).
 See below.

 * **IntuneMAMStatic.xcframework**: The Intune App SDK static framework.
 Developers might choose to link the static framework instead of the dynamic framework.
 Because the executable code from a static framework is embedded directly into the app/extension binary at build time, there are some launch-time performance benefits to using the static library.
-However, if your app includes any extensions, linking the static framework to the app and extensions will result in a larger app bundle size, as the executable code will be embedded into each app/extension binary.
+However, if your app includes any extensions, linking the static framework to the app and extensions results in a larger app bundle size, as the executable code is embedded into each app/extension binary.
 In contrast, when using the dynamic framework, apps and extensions can share the same Intune SDK binary, resulting in a smaller app size.

 * **IntuneMAMSwiftStub.xcframework**: The Intune App SDK Swift Stub framework.
-This is a required dependency of both IntuneMAMSwift.xcframework and IntuneMAMStatic.xcframework which apps/extensions must link.
+This framework is a required dependency of both IntuneMAMSwift.xcframework and IntuneMAMStatic.xcframework which apps/extensions must link.

 * **IntuneMAMConfigurator**: A tool used to configure the app or extension's Info.plist with the minimum required changes for Intune management.
-Depending on the functionality of your app or extension, you might need to make additional manual changes to the Info.plist.
+Depending on the functionality of your app or extension, you might need to make more manual changes to the Info.plist.

 * **libIntuneMAMSwift.xcframework**: The Intune App SDK static library.
-This variant of the Intune MAM iOS SDK has been deprecated and will be removed in a future update.
+This variant of the Intune MAM iOS SDK is deprecated and will be removed in a future update.
 It's recommended that you do not link the static library, and instead link your app/extensions to either the dynamic framework (IntuneMAMSwift.xcframework) or static framework (IntuneMAMStatic.xcframework) previously mentioned.

 * **IntuneMAMResources.bundle**: A resource bundle that contains resources that the SDK relies on.
-The resources bundle is required only for apps which integrate the deprecated static library (libIntuneMAMSwift.xcframework), and will be removed in a future update.
+The resources bundle is required only for apps, which integrate the deprecated static library (libIntuneMAMSwift.xcframework), and will be removed in a future update.

 ## How the Intune App SDK works